 Welcome to the Linklaters EU Omnibus Tracker where we track key developments in the EU's efforts to simplify existing sustainability rules.

-The European Commission is in the process of simplifying existing regulation with a view to reducing the regulatory burden on business and boosting EU competitiveness.
+The European Commission is in the process of simplifying existing EU regulation with a view to reducing the regulatory burden on business and boosting EU competitiveness.
 The Commission is aiming to cut the administrative burden across the board (not just in respect of sustainability) by at least 25% for all companies and by at least 35% for SMEs.
 However, the Commission has emphasised that the aim of this initiative is to simplify rather than deregulate and that it is remains committed to the EU's underlying sustainability and decarbonisation goals.

 This simplification initiative is being done via a series of “Omnibus” packages and other simplification measures.
 An “Omnibus regulation" is basically a way of using one legislative act to make changes to several existing legislative acts at the same time.